Registration $45 per person.

 Module 4 Habitat Restoration

-Module 5 Open Laboratory (outdoors, weather permitting)
+Module 5 Open Laboratory (weather permitting)

 Module 6 Current Farm Bill Provisions